rbaiju151/JobTrackerHW4/README.md

 The backend requires a database url from Render Postgres in order to store and retrieve data.
 Furthermore, it requires a JWT_Secret key to properly hash the users' passwords using a new module called werkzeug.security.
 I can change the JWT_SECRETS variable at any time to force all users to re-login and prevent attackers from gaining access to accounts because they stole an authorization token.

 All needed secrets are stored on the backend by using Render's built-in environment variable storage, and is not included in the frontend code or in the git repo

+The newest features I added for extending this application for Project 2 are an AI Interview Assistant and Analytics dashboard.

+The AI assistant is integrated into the backend with a secret Gemini API key.
+Users can select an active application and type a message.
+The frontend will package the application details (company, any notes, any deliverables, etc.) and the prompt as a JSON structure.
+The backend then reads and formats the data, and sends a system prompt (a wrapper prompt for the AI to gain context) alongside the user message, gets a response from Gemini, and repackages it for the frontend to display.
+The tool is helpful since it has active knowledge of your application details without the user needing to type it all in.

+The Analytics Dashboard is a new tool that helps users keep track of their applications.
+You can see plots on how many applications you are making over time, and what applications are in what state (interview, offer, etc.).
+There are also analytics for total applications, applications in the past 30 days, and interview rate